Bikashforworkplacenew/FAQ-Workplace/README.md

 ![alt text](https://github.com/Bikashforworkplacenew/HelpBot-Workplace/blob/master/images/helpbut_setup.png)

 * Workplace Admin updates the google sheet with all the necessary information.
-The sheet can be accessed and updated by anyone (irrespective of their work background)
+The sheet can be accessed and updated by anyone with the correct permission as assigned by the organisation (irrespective of their work background)
 * Workplace user queries the bot(@Help) for information about any specific topic
 * @Help Bot  queries the sheets and replies back to the user
 * In case a query made to the bot is absent in the sheets then the @help bot pings the admin with the unavailable query to update the sheet